 There are no hairpin filaments in Mr. Moore's system, as with the incandescent lamp, and the illuminating agent is disturbed through water and gas.

 Mr. Moore's new light, owing to the absence of heat, requires little power to generate it, and can be produced from a battery the size of that which rings the front door bell.
-In other words, an ordinary glass jar, containing pieces of zinc and carbon immersed in acid, will furnish a current sufficient to produce a good illumination.
+In other words, an ordinary glass jar, containing pieces of zinc and carbon immersed in acid,

 Mr. Moore's apparatus is not much bigger than an ordinary size teacup, and the little machine that breaks the circuit and corresponds to the electric bell is not bigger than one's finger.